Redesigning the Voice Memos app into an intelligent, clutter-free hub for brainstorming and documentation.

 I conducted an independent design sprint to polish the redesign.

+Design work is never truly over (plus, I just couldn't help myself).
 I continued refining the redesign over winter break, identifying areas where features could be expanded and use cases we had missed during the initial process.
-This extra round of iteration allowed me to better align the interface with Apple’s latest design system and refine the details that matter.

 The Final Redesign